catpea/poetry/db/poetry-0148.md

 That authenticity is not some ideal,<br>
 but just another name for Health, for Sanity, for Strength.

-When we are older we realize that shortcuts are worthless and dishonest,<br>
+When we are older we realize that shortcuts are worthless,<br>
-that they only lead to some sacrifice, some piece of us that we never get back.
+that they only lead to some sacrifice.

 That throughout our entire lives,<br>
 **the longest way**, was the only way.